 Heat ¾ cup ghee in a heavy bottom pan over medium-low heat.

-Tip – Use a heavy-bottomed pan or a thick pan, to avoid burning the flour while roasting.
+Tip – Use a heavy-bottomed or thick pan to avoid burning the flour while roasting.

 Add 1 cup whole wheat flour to the pan and fry on medium-low heat until the flour is slightly browned (6-8 minutes).
 Stir very frequently while frying.

-Tip – Roasting the flour is the most important step in this recipe.
-The final color of the atta halwa will the same as that of the roasted flour.
-Make sure that you do not over roast it, otherwise, it will turn dark brown and will smell of burnt flour.
+Tip – Roasting the flour is the essential step in this recipe.
+The final color of the atta halwa will be the same as that of the roasted flour.
+Make sure that you do not over-roast it.
+Otherwise, it will turn dark brown and will smell of burnt flour.
 And if not roasted well, it will taste raw.

 Water or Milk?
 Once the flour is roasted well, add 2 cups of water, stirring continuously, and cook until the water is almost absorbed.
 You can replace water with milk for a richer halwa.
 The halwa will become very light in color at this stage but worry not.